The best (and worst!) countries for driving abroad

 What to do with your car insurance at home when travelling abroad

 If you’re planning on going overseas for a big holiday, what will happen to your car at home?
-What about your car insurance policy?
+What about your comprehensive car insurance policy?

 Adrian Taylor, General Manager of General Insurance at Compare the Market, notes that it is still important to maintain your car insurance even while you’re away.